Why the hell isn't this on DVD yet? Number 1

 Honestly, I have no idea.
-It's very violent, has a great cast and script...really, has everything except a "sexy" director for this material (for lack of a better word).
+It's very violent, has a great cast and script...really, has everything except an iconic director for this material.
 This is a quintessential 'guy' movie that also has a thoughtful political subtext.
 Very underrated IMO.

 Why it should be on DVD: